Magnum Mania!

 Notes

-2 Dennis Weaver (Lacy Fletcher) does his own singing and instrumentation, and he wrote two of the three George Lee Jessup songs heard in this episode - "Cheatin' Kisses" and "I Just Want To Hold You" [see lyrics below].
-The third song, "Last Word Woman" (sung by George Lee Jessup in the opening scene) was written by MPI producer Reuben Leder (Music) and MPI writer Jay Huguely (Lyrics).
+2 Dennis Weaver (Lacy Fletcher) does his own singing and instrument playing (guitar & fiddle), and he wrote two of the three George Lee Jessup songs heard in this episode - "Cheatin' Kisses" and "I Just Want To Hold You" [see lyrics below].
+The third song, "Last Word Woman" (sung by George Lee Jessup in the opening scene) was written by Magnum P.I. producer Reuben Leder (Music) and Magnum P.I. writer Jay Huguely (Lyrics).

-3 The scenes featuring Lacy and Magnum at the large Banyan tree were filmed at a spot just southeast of Windward Community College in Kaneohe [map].
+4 The scenes featuring Lacy and Magnum at the large Banyan tree were filmed at a spot just southeast of Windward Community College in Kaneohe.
 (Noted by rubber chicken)

-4 This is Red West's second appearance on the show.
+5 This is Red West's second appearance on the show.
 He previously appeared in "All Roads Lead to Floyd" (1.13) as a hitman.
+Red was a famous crony of Elvis Presley.
+In 1979, he appeared with Tom Selleck in the TV movie The Concrete Cowboys.

 Quotes